SimHub/Simple-lorem-ipsum-generator/README.md

-# Simple lorem ispum - generator
+# Simple lorem ipsum - generator

 This is a "simple lorem ipsum - generator - website" - <em>written in Node.js</em>